sequenceiq/slider/src/site/markdown/troubleshooting.md

 Note: the URL depends on yarn.log.server.url being properly configured.

-It is from those logs that the cause of the problem -because they are the actual output of the actual application which Hoya is trying to deploy.
+It is from those logs that the cause of the problem -because they are the actual output of the actual application which Slider is trying to deploy.